aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @inproceedings{Alahari_2013_ICCV,
-    author = "Alahari, Karteek and Seguin, Guillaume and Sivic, Josef and Laptev, Ivan", title = "Pose estimation and segmentation of people in 3D movies", booktitle = "ICCV",
+    author = "Alahari, Karteek and Seguin, Guillaume and Sivic, Josef and Laptev, Ivan", title = "Pose Estimation and Segmentation of People in {3D} Movies", booktitle = "ICCV",
     year = "2013"
 }